A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: ...Because it's a very long song.
 For us, five minutes is very, very long.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is JD McPherson and three members of his band - bass player Jimmy Sutton, Doug Corcoran, who plays baritone guitar and also sings, and Ray Jacildo, who is the keyboard player.
+GROSS: If you're just joining us, my guest is JD McPherson and three members of his band - bass player Jimmy Sutton, Doug Corcoran, who plays baritone guitar and also sings, and Ray Jacildo, who is the keyboard player.
 And he's playing chimes for us today in addition to singing backup vocals.
 Jason Smay, the drummer of the band, is not with us today because in our studio, the drums are just going to be too loud, and he's the drummer.
 So thanks anyways, Jason.
 You sound great on the record.

 So we talked a little bit about growing up on a cattle ranch.
 You taught school before you were a professional musician.
 You taught eighth grade.
 You were fired from eighth grade teaching, so was I.